 Night Guards for Neuromuscular Dental Issues

 One of the biggest risk factors for TMJ dysfunction is bruxism (tooth grinding).
-Signs of grinding, such as recessed gums or uneven tooth wear may not be noticeable to you, but they can be detected during your biannual cleanings and examinations.
+Signs of grinding, such as uneven tooth wear or even recessed gums, may not be noticeable to you.
+Fortunately, they can be detected during your initial examination with Dr. Marlin or at your biannual cleanings and examinations.
 If you are a grinder, an occlusal guard may be useful.
 While not a full TMJ treatment, this option may work well for patients whose primary issue is bruxism.

-The next step is a night guard.
-Worn while you sleep, these devices prevent tooth grinding while gently holding your jaw in its ideal alignment.
-Over time, this helps retrain muscles, allowing for a natural bite position and an elimination of the painful and limiting symptoms of TMD.
+This occlusal guard also serves as a night guard.
+Worn while you sleep, it will prevent you from grinding your teeth while gently holding your jaw in its ideal alignment.
+Over time, this helps retrain your jaw muscles, allowing for a natural bite position and the elimination of the painful and limiting symptoms of TMD.

-If a night guard is recommended for you, Dr. Marlin will take an impression of your teeth from which a custom fit, durable acrylic night guard will be fabricated.
+If a night guard is recommended for you, Dr. Marlin’s team will take an impression of your teeth from which a custom-fit, durable acrylic night guard will be fabricated.
 We have found that, along with proper occlusion of your natural teeth, a well-fitting and functioning night guard can allow for a significant decrease in headaches, difficulties biting and chewing, and similarly painful and unpleasant issues related to jaw misalignment.

 To schedule a TMJ evaluation, call 202-244-2101.
-Dr. Marlin serves the Bethesda-Chevy Chase and Washington D.C. areas, including Fairfax and Alexandria, and welcomes patients from all corners of the world.
+Dr. Marlin helps TMD sufferers in Washington, D.C., Maryland and Virginia, as well as patients from all corners of the world.
 Visit our Fly in for Service page to learn more.